One Year On……….

 We wish to thank our dedicated team of staff for pulling together through this difficult time and finding innovative ways to adapt the way they work, ensuring the needs of the young men involved with Trailblazers is always kept at the heart of their work.
 We also want to thank all our amazing volunteers who give their time to support the work of the organisation, including out committed board of trustees, our Brand Ambassador as well all our mentors who have continued to support their mentees remotely, as well as offering their time to assist with other areas of work in the organisation – we appreciate every single one of you!

-If your would like to donate to help support our work visit http://trailblazersmentoring.org.uk/staging/get-involved/
+If your would like to donate to help support our work visit https://trailblazersmentoring.org.uk/contact-us/